paritytech/scripts/dockerfiles/benchmarks/README.md

 ## check_single_bench_results.py

-Script compares provided result either with constant or with previuos value from Victoria Metrics.
-If the result exceeds constant or threshold, scripts creates github issue.
+Script compares provided result either with constant or with previuos value from Thanos If the result exceeds constant or threshold, scripts creates github issue.
 2 env variables should exist: CI_COMMIT_SHA and GITHUB_TOKEN